open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

     telemetry.sdk.version: 1.4.0.802
 ```

-At step 6, when stopping the server, you should see an output of all the metrics
+Also when stopping the server, you should see an output of all the metrics
-collected (metrics output is shortened for convenience):
+collected (sample excerpt shown):

 ```log
 Export process.runtime.dotnet.gc.collections.count, Number of garbage collections that have occurred since process start., Meter: OpenTelemetry.Instrumentation.Runtime/1.1.0.2